 Pignoletto

-There is a fantastic Italian alternative if you prefer white sparkling wines and aren’t in the mood for Champagne.
-Which is not prosecco.
+There is a fantastic Italian alternative if you prefer white sparkling wines and aren’t in the mood for Champagne, which is not prosecco.

-The flavors are frequently described as vibrant and aromatic, tasting of lemon and green apple.
+The flavors are frequently described as vibrant and aromatic, tasting lemon and green apple.
 To us, it sounds like a newly bubbling wine!

 It is a rare variety of wine and isn’t produced as frequently as Lambrusco.
 But Pignoletto is made by numerous wineries in the Bologna area.